protopopov1122/LuaCppB/README.md

 ### Documentation & examples

 You can read the [manual](MANUAL.md). \
 Example preparation is in progress.
 You can also consult the unit tests.
 See `*.cpp` files in `tests/unit` directory.
+LuaCppB compatibility issues are briefly discussed [there](COMPAT.md).

 ### Building